 - What does my site need to do for visitors?

 - What devices do you expect your visitors to be using?

 Think about your visitors on mobile and desktop and what kind of user experience you want to give them when using your website.
-Remember, just because someone is using mobile doesn’t mean your site has to be boring.
+Remember, just because someone is using mobile does not mean your site has to be boring.
 Factor in videos, photos, maps, and call to actions when making your decision as well.
-From there, optimize your website for that great experience your users are looking for.
+From there, design your website for that great experience your users are looking for!